garrandall/popular-music-data/tracks/no-time-lil--kim-puff-daddy.md

 Uhh, right back at cha, the one Cleopatra (say what?)
 Diggin in your stash
-(Niggaz think they gonna get some ass) No money money no licky licky -- fuck the dicky dicky and the quickie, gimme your loot
+(Niggas think they gonna get some ass) No money money no licky licky -- fuck the dicky dicky and the quickie, gimme your loot
 Your Mac-11 then shoot